If you have been researching Natural Language Search or Natural Language Processing (NLP), you may have heard of word2vec.

 Understanding natural language is not a trivial matter.
 And as humans, we don’t realize how incredibly complicated language is, which is why it is hard to teach computers natural language processing.

 Words rarely have meaning in isolation.
-If I say “leopard print” – it might be referring to the indentation of the animal’s paw on a given surface, or maybe it’s a description of a pattern that replicates a leopard’s skin.
+If I say “leopard print”, I might be referring to the indentation of the animal’s paw on a given surface, or maybe it’s a description of a pattern that replicates a leopard’s skin.
 Then again, it might be a poster of the magnificent beast itself.
-It’s the surrounding words that clue us in on the context of the current word or words (in this case “leopard print”).
+It’s the surrounding words that clue us in on the context of the current word or words.

 Without any context words, it’s hard to know what a given word means.
 That’s where a word embedding model comes in.
 It shows the particular relationship certain words have in relation to others in the same phrase or sentence.

-When paired with clothing or accessories – we understand that “leopard print” is describing colors and markings.
-When paired with sizes like 24 x 36, we understand that it is a poster, and when we use it with words like sand or mud, we know that we are tracking the animal.
+When paired with clothing or accessories, we understand that “leopard print” is describing colors and markings.
+When paired with sizes like 24 x 36, we understand that it is a poster.
+When we use it with words like sand or mud, we know that we are tracking the animal.

 Semantic Relationships Between Words